linas/archeo/README.md

 * Start small, for home users.
 Expand to archives, libraries.
 Support databases and complex data.
 Allow data forensics and data recovery.
   Do things that data archivists need.
 Handle medical data, business data, science data.
 Scale to exabytes.
+Big-Ten accounting firms offer asset tracking for large accounts.
+IBM offers data management systems for large corporations.
+How do they deal with this?
 * Build the foundations for AI.

 Don't laugh at that last bullet.
 Yes, you and I both are tired of the